isomerpages/nlb-biblioasia/_holding-area/The Other Men Who Surrendered Singapore.md

 The actual surrender took place on the premises of the Ford Factory in Bukit Timah, which had been turned into the temporary headquarters of Lieutenant-General Tomoyuki Yamashita, Commander of the Japanese 25th Army.
 On the afternoon of 15 February, Percival met Yamashita at the factory to discuss surrender terms.
 Yamashita demanded an immediate, unconditional surrender and threatened to launch a devastating attack on the city that night.
 Percival signed the surrender document at 7.50 pm.<br>

 Today, the surrender site is known as the Former Ford Factory.
 It houses a permanent World War II exhibition by the National Archives of Singapore showcasing the events and memories surrounding the British surrender, the Japanese Occupation of Singapore and the legacies of the war.
 (For more information, visit https://corporate.nas.gov.sg/former-ford-factory/overview/)<br></div>

+#### **Notes**

+[^1]: Clifford Kinvig, “General Percival and the Fall of Singapore,” in _Sixty Years On: The Fall of Singapore Revisited_, ed.
+Brian Farrell and Sandy Hunter (Singapore: Eastern Universities Press, 2002), 240.
+(From National Library, Singapore, call no. RSING 940.5425 SIX-\[WAR\])

+[^2]: Stephanie Ho, “Battle of Singapore,” in Singapore _Infopedia_.
+National Library Board Singapore.
+Article published 19 July 2013.

+Stanley Tan Tik Loong, _Reflections &amp; Memories of War Vol 1: Battle of Singapore: Fall of the Impregnable Fortress_ (Singapore: National Archives of Singapore, 2011), 287.
+(From National Library, Singapore, call no. RSING 940.5425957 TAN)

+“Lieutenant General Arthur Percival’s Dispatch on Operations, 8 December 1941 to 15 February 1942,” in _Disaster in the Far East 1940–1942: The Defence of Malaya, Japanese Capture of Hong Kong and the Fall of Singapore_, comp.
+John Grehan and Martin Mace&nbsp; (Barnsley, Yorkshire: Pen &amp; Sword Military, 2015), 310.
+(From National Library, Singapore, call no. RSING 940.5425 DIS-\[WAR\])

+“Prince of Wales and H.M.S.
+Repulse Sunk off Malaya,” _Malaya Tribune_, 11 December 1941, 3.
+(From NewspaperSG)

+Henry Gordon Bennett, _Why Singapore Fell_ (London: Angus and Robertson Ltd, 1944).
+(From National Library, Singapore, call no. RCLOS 940.5425 BEN)&nbsp;

+“Lieutenant General Henry Gordon Bennett,” Australian War Memorial, accessed 8 March 2024, https://www.awm.gov.au/collection/P11032385.

+Arthur Ernest Percival, _The War in Malaya_ (London: Eyre and Spottiswoode, 1949), 33.
+(From National Library, Singapore, call no. RSING 940.53595 PER)

+“Malayan General Dies, 68,” _Straits Times_, 14 January 1954, 8.
+(From NewspapersSG)&nbsp;

+“Minutes of Meeting by Arthur Earnest Percival As Copied from the Original by Tan Teng Teng, Founder Curator of the Battlebox,” in _Private Papers of Lieutenant General A E Percival_, Imperial War Museums, https://www.iwm.org.uk/collections/item/object/1030003865, and also from Romen Bose, _Secrets of the Battlebox_ (Singapore: Marshall Cavendish, 2011), 112.
+(From National Library, Singapore, call no. RSING 940.5425 BOS-\[WAR\])

+Bose, _Secrets of the Battlebox_, 112.

+James Bradley, _Cyril Wild: The Tall Man Who Never Slept (Nemuranu Se No Takai Otoko)_ (West Sussex: Woodfield, 1997), 40.
+(From National Library, Singapore, call no. R 940.547252092 BRA-\[WAR\])

+Cyril Hew Dalrymple Wild was promoted to full Colonel in 1946.
+See Bradley, _Cyril Wild_, 122.

+Mehtap Sarikaya and Sabahat Bayrak Kök, “Could Participative Decision Making Be Solution for Oganizational Silence Problem,” _European Scientific Journal_ (August 2016 Special Edition): 15, https://eujournal.org/index.php/esj/issue/view/243.

+Justin Corfield and Robin Corfield, _The Fall of Singapore: 90 Days: November 1941– February 1942_ (Singapore: Talisman, 2012), 668.
+(From National Library, Singapore, call no. RSING 940.5425957 COR-\[WAR\])

+Bradley, _Cyril Wild_, 122.

+Imperial War Museum, “Colonel Cyril Hew Dalrymple Wild, the Third Son of Herbert Wild, Bishop of Newcastle,” 1942–46, Private Records.
+(From National Archives of Singapore, accession no. IWM 66/227/1)

+Julian Ryall, “Cover Up at Kai Tak?
+Allies ‘Caused Hong Kong Plane Crash That Killed 19 To Assassinate British Investigator’,” _South China Morning Post_, 9 August 2014, https://www.scmp.com/magazines/post-magazine/article/1569054/blame-resistant.&nbsp;

+Ryall, “Cover Up at Kai Tak?”&nbsp;

+Patricia Lim, _Forgotten Souls: A Social History of the Hong Kong Cemetery_ (Hong Kong: Hong Kong University Press, 2011), 539, https://hkupress.hku.hk/index.php?route=product/product&amp;product\_id=923. &nbsp;

+Bradley, _Cyril Wild_, 5–6.

+A discussion on who carried the Union Jack can be found in _Reflections &amp; Memories of War Vol 1: Battle of Singapore: Fall of the Impregnable Fortress_ (p.
+293), and _Cyril Wild_ (p.
+91).
+In Cyril Wild’s biography, James Bradley states that Thomas Kennedy Newbigging carried the Union Jack when contact was first made, while Kenneth Sanderson Torrance carried the Union Jack at the surrender meeting with Yamashita.
+In _The Fall of Singapore: 90 Days_ (p.
+668), a photograph of the surrender party identifies Newbigging as the officer who carried the Union Jack.&nbsp;

+Peter Thompson, _The Battle of Singapore: The True Story of the Greatest Catastrophe of World War II_ (London: Piatkus, 2006), 487.
+(From National Library, Singapore, call no. 940.5425)

+Thompson, _The Battle of Singapore_, 536.&nbsp;

+Corfield and Corfield, _The Fall of Singapore_, 668.

+Corfield and Corfield, _The Fall of Singapore_, 667.&nbsp;

+Ed Butts, “Guelph’s Military Contribution Goes Beyond Lt.-Col. John McCrae,” _Guelph Today_, 20 May 2023, https://www.guelphtoday.com/then-and-now/guelphs-military-contributions-go-beyond-lt-col-john-mccrae-7007689.
+As of 2012, some historians have commented on the uncertainty of his date of death, noting that several sources stated it as 1948 although in 1957 Torrance was recorded as having travelled from the Bahamas to Liverpool on the _Empress of Britain_.
+See Corfield and Corfield, _The Fall of Singapore_, 667.

+Butts, “Guelph’s Military Contribution Goes Beyond Lt.-Col. John McCrae.”
+John McCrae was a poet and solider who wrote the famous World War I poem, “In Flanders Fields”.&nbsp;

+“British Army Officers 1939–1945,” World War II Unit Histories &amp; Officers, accessed 11 March 2024, https://www.unithistories.com/officers/Army\_officers\_W01a.html.

+“Colonel Charged with Causing Death: Sequel to Keppel Road Accident,” _Straits Budget_, 23 December 1937, 8.
+(From NewspapersSG)&nbsp;

+“Colonel Wildey Acquitted,” _Malaya Tribune_, 18 February 1938, 8; “Counsel Blames Bad Keppel Road Lighting,” _Straits Budget_, 3 March 1938, 10.
+(From NewspaperSG)

+“Recommendation for Award for Wildey, Alec Warren Greenlaw, Rank: Colonel,” WO 373/87/225, The National Archives, accessed 8 March 2024, https://discovery.nationalarchives.gov.uk/details/r/D7391397.

+“Simson, Ivan,” Generals.dk, accessed 11 March 2024, https://generals.dk/general/Simson/Ivan/Great\_Britain.html.

+Malcolm H. Murfett, _Between Two Oceans: A Military History of Singapore from First Settlement to Final British Withdrawal_ (Oxford: Oxford University Press, 1999), 186.
+(From National Library, Singapore, call no. RSING 355.0095957 BET)

+Ivan Simson, _Singapore: Too Little, Too Late: Some Aspects of the Malayan Disaster in 1942_ (London: Leo Cooper, 1970).
+(From National Library, Singapore, call no. RSING 940.5425 SIM-\[WAR\])

+Leon Comber, _Malaya’s Secret Police: The Role of the Special Branch in the Malayan Emergency_ (Singapore: Institute of Southeast Asian Studies, 2008), 47.
+(From National Library Singapore, call no. RSING 363.283095951 COM)&nbsp;

+“New Inspector-General, Police Appointed,” _Singapore Free Press and Mercantile Advertiser_, 5 August 1939, 7.
+(From NewspaperSG); Comber, _Malaya’s Secret Police_, 26.

+Johanna Whitaker, “Singapore – Where East Meets West,” Visions of Johanna, 28 November 2013, https://visionsofjohanna.org/singapore-where-east-meets-west/.

+“Brigadier E.W.
+Goodman,” Britain at War, accessed 8 March 2024, https://www.britain-at-war.org.uk/WW2/Brigadier\_EW\_Goodman/.

+“Brigadier E.W.
+Goodman: Singapore,” Britain at War, accessed 8 March 2024, https://www.britain-at-war.org.uk/WW2/Brigadier\_EW\_Goodman/html/singapore.htm.

+“Brigadier E.W.
+Goodman: Obituary,” accessed 8 March 2024, https://www.britain-at-war.org.uk/WW2/Brigadier\_EW\_Goodman/html/orbituary.htm.

+“Brigadier Hubert Francis Lucas,” The Peerage, accessed 11 March 2024, https://www.thepeerage.com/p35016.htm.

+“Recommendation for Award for Lucas, Hubert Francis, Rank: Temporary Brigadier,” WO 373/87/222, The National Archives, accessed 8 March 2024, https://discovery.nationalarchives.gov.uk/details/r/D7391394.

+Bradley, _Cyril Wild_, 40.&nbsp;

+Phan Ming Yen, “British Could Not Have Held On,” _Straits Times_, 15 February 1992, 20.
+(From NewspaperSG)&nbsp;

+Phan, “British Could Not Have Held On.”

+Phan, “British Could Not Have Held On.”

+Phan, “British Could Not Have Held On.”

+See Brian P. Farrell, “The Other Side of the Hill: Western Interpretations of the Japanese Experience in the Malayan Campaign and Conquest of Singapore 1941–42,” _NIDS Military History Studies Annual_, no. 19 (March 2016): 80–96, https://dl.ndl.go.jp/pid/11442214/1/1.

+Farrell, “The Other Side of the Hill,” 92.